What is the Story of Purim: When Evil is Turned for Good

 To this day Purim is celebrated on the 14th of Adar, which usually falls around late February or early March.
 In Jerusalem, however, Purim is observed on the 15th of Adar in observance of the additional day of battle that took place in the Persian capital of Susa (Esther 9:18).

-God the Defender
+God the Defender in the Story of Purim

 Perhaps the greatest lesson from the Book of Esther and the story of Purim is that God is interested in His people.
 He does not forget His promises.
 Though it may appear the enemy has the upper hand, God has the last word.
 And, in His sovereignty, He alone has the power to redeem the situation for His glory.